achleey/LENSEGUA-translator/README.md

 This project was developed in a Macbook Pro (Apple Silicon M1 Pro Chip) with macOS Sonoma 14.5.
 The following software is needed:

 - Python 3.10
 - PyCharm 2024.1 (Professional Edition).
 Another IDE can be utilized as long as the migration process is done correctly.

+## Repository Structure

+Here's an overview of the project's file structure:

+- **`Baseline`**: Contains base files sourced from [this GitHub repository](https://github.com/computervisioneng/sign-language-detector-python), which were initially used for testing the project and later adapted to meet specific project needs.
+Here’s a breakdown of the contents:
+    - **`collect_imgs.py`**: This file captures and saves images from a camera and categorizes them in different folders.
+    - **`create_dataset.py`**: